-- 1. Pants/capris: khaki, navy or black (polyester/cotton) dress pants.
-No cargo pants, corduroy, or skinny jeans.
-Dark jeans with no tears or rips are permitted for grades $7^{th} 10^{th}$.
-No sagging. - 2.
-Shorts: khaki, navy or black (polyester/cotton) dress shorts.
+- 1. Pants/capris: navy or black (polyester/cotton) dress pants.
+No cargo pants, corduroy, or skinny jeans. - 2.
+Shorts: navy or black (polyester/cotton) dress shorts.
 No shorter than two inches above the knee.
-May only be worn in 70 degrees or above weather. - 3.
+May only be worn in 70 o or above weather. - 3.
 Cardigan Sweater: navy or black.
 Solid colors only, New Standard logo polo must be worn underneath. - 4.
-Belts: navy or black, must be worn with any apparel containing belt loops (for students in grades K-10th) - 5.
+Belts: navy or black, must be worn with any apparel containing belt loops (for students in grades K-5) Cutting off belt loops is a dress code violation. - 5.
 Long sleeve shirts may be worn under short sleeve uniform shirt but must be a solid color of the uniform shirts.
-Hooded shirts are not permitted underneath uniform shirt.
+Hooded shirts are not permitted underneath uniform shirt. - 6.
+Earrings are not permitted.
+Other body piercing ornaments are not permitted.